The Gospel of St. John expressly reminds the reader that not

 save from their sins those on their death beds, moments away from eternity.
 Thus,

-he had the right to save one person from even falling into sin.
+he had the right to save one person from even falling into sin, in the first place.

 What he did to Mary the first moment she was created was equivalent to catching